aboaishehmohammed/laravel-repository/README.md

 - Create repositories that adhere to a common contract.
 - Automatically inject models into repositories.
-- generate corresponding services for repositories.
+- Optionally generate corresponding services for repositories.
 - Compatible with all Laravel versions from 5.x to 10.x and beyond.

 ---